kilbot/WooCommerce-POS/README.md

 ## Changelog ##

 ### 0.2.14 ###
+* New: Support page: contact support directly from the POS
 * New: Basic translations for nl_NL, fr_FR, es_ES and pt_BR.
 Corrections can be submitted to [GitHub](https://github.com/kilbot/WooCommerce-POS/issues) or via email [support@woopos.com.au](mailto:support@woopos.com.au)
 * Fix: fixed bug for product_variations which effects WooCommerce < 2.1.7